Mini-Grants for Undergraduate Research & Creative Activities

 - All award funds not spent by the end of the academic year will revert back to Undergraduate Education (see award letter for details).
 No extensions will be granted.

-- Recipients of a Mini-grant whose project proposals that are deemed exceptional will be asked to share the proposal to assist future students in developing appropriate submissions.
+- Minigrant recipients whose project proposals are deemed exceptional will be asked to share the proposal to assist future students in developing appropriate submissions.

-- Recipients of a Mini-grant are required to acknowledge funding support in any presentation or publication that results from the work supported by the Mini-grant Program.
+- Minigrant recipients are required to acknowledge funding support in any presentation or publication that results from the work supported by the Minigrant Program.

 -